MaxBraeschke/CNN_from_scratch/README.md

 4. Save model

-   You can save the model by serializing the Layer Classes.
-For this, the Network class ofers a save and a load method.
+   You can save the model by serializing the layer classes.
+The Network class provides a save and load method for this.

    > NOTE: To save the model, the simplest method was chosen due to time constraints.
-Therefore, the project uses the Pickle library.
+Therefore, the project uses the [Pickle](https://docs.python.org/3/library/pickle.html) library.
 This results in files with high memory consumption.

 ```